flo405/linux-gpo/README.md

 # lgpo — Linux Group Policy Objects, reimagined with GitOps

-Group Policy Objects (GPOs) arrived with the Windows 2000/Active Directory era in February 2000.
-While AD and GPOs are considered insecure by default and design, admins still rely on them for configuration management and compliance enforcement across fleets of business devices.
+Group Policy Objects (GPOs) arrived with Active Directory in February 2000.
+Today, AD and GPOs are considered insecure by default and design since compromised controllers, lax permissions, or poorly reviewed changes can broadcast malware or enable lateral movement across the entire domain.
+Admins still rely on them for configuration management.
 In contrast to Windows, Linux is diverse: different desktops (GNOME, KDE, etc.), different distros, and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules…).
 That diversity makes “Linux GPOs” inherently harder.
-There is no single **Registry**, and many subsystems each speak their own language.
+There is no single **Registry**, and many subsystems each speak their own language. lpod is built to carry AD’s standardization ethos into a cross-platform, cloud-first world, minimizing the attack surface and working alongside modern IdPs and device lifecycles.

 **lgpo** is powered by
 - a **unified YAML-based policy language** that is rendered into native Linux config systems by